fundor333/fundor333.github.io/content/now.md

 * [MareaBot](https://github.com/Venice-Bot-Center/MareaBot) - Bot for read the HighWater Api of Comune di Venezia and, if there is an allert, post it on a channel on telegram.
 Written in Python

 * [PolliniVeneziaBot](https://github.com/Venice-Bot-Center/PolliniVeneziaBot) - Bot for read the Pollins and Spore Api for the City of Venice and, if there is an allert of any level, post it on a channel on telegram.
 Written in Python

-* [Server Grimoire](https://github.com/fundor333/servergrimoire) - Module for give you some command to check URLs, domains and other things in an automatic way

 * [Hubot tea timer](https://github.com/fundor333/hubot-tea-timer) - The last Hubot tea timer you'll ever need